KevFan/devOps_assign1/README.md

 * [Pylint](https://www.pylint.org/) - Python source code analyzer

 ## Improvements
-* Testing done manually - should test using unittest
+* Testing done most manually - not extensively tested using unittest
-* Do not hard code value for ami id (currnetly Ireland region) which are region specific- would likely cause problems if user's default region is different
+* Do not hard code value for ami id (currnetly Ireland region) which are region specific - would likely cause problems if user's default region is different
 * Incorporate cloudwatch for instance monitoring
 * Incorporate ssh specific library such as paramiko for ssh to instance instead of using subprocess library